 -

-Law No. 2019-014 (DPA Law) relating to the protection of personal data was published on the 29 October 2019.
-The DPA Law currently only available in French.
+DPA legislation: Law No. 2019-014 (DPA Law) relating to the protection of personal data was published on 29 October 2019.
 It regulates the collection, processing, transmission, storage and use of personal data.
-It applies to natural persons, the state, local authorities, legal entities governed by public or private law, as well as automated or non-automated processing of data carried out in territory of Togo or in any jurisdiction where Togolese Law applies.
+It applies to natural persons, the state, local authorities, legal entities governed by public or private law, as well as automated or non-automated processing of data carried out in the territory of Togo or in any jurisdiction where Togolese Law applies.

 Under the DPA Law, data subjects’ rights include the: